 There is not enough water flow through the heater to carry the heat away from the heating element and the heater has been disabled.
 See "Flow Related Checks" below.
-After the problem has been resolved, reset the message.
+After the problem has been resolved, you must press any button to reset and begin heater start up.

-THE HEATER MAY BE DRY - M028
+HEATER MAY BE DRY (DR)\

 Possible dry heater, or not enough water in the heater to start it.
 The spa is shut down for 15 min.
-Reset this message to reset the heater start-up.
+Press any button to reset the heater start-up.
 See "Flow Related Checks" below.

-THE HEATER IS DRY - M027
+HEATER IS DRY\

 There is not enough water in the heater to start it.
 The spa is shut down.
-After the problem has been resolved, you must reset the message to restart heater start up.
+After the problem has been resolved, you must press any button to reset and restart heater start up.
 See "Flow Related Checks" below.

-THE HEATER IS TOO HOT - M030
+HEATER IS TOO HOT (OHH)\

 One of the water temp sensors has detected 118°f (47.8°C) in the heater and the spa is shut down.
-You must reset the message when water is below 108°f (42.2°C).
+You must press any button to reset when water is below 108°f (42.2°C).
 See "Flow Related Checks" below.